bnb-chain/bnb-chain.github.io/docs/BNBSidechain/security/blockchain-and-evm-security.md

 # Blockchain and EVM security

-> Provided by Ankr

 ## Blockchain

-BNB Sidechain solves the blockchain security problem by using the BSC code BNB Sidechain for its default template applied when creating a BNB Sidechain instance, which is audited by _Provide names_.
+BNB Sidechain solves the blockchain security problem by using the BSC code BNB Sidechain for its default template applied when creating a BNB Sidechain instance, which is audited by [Beosin](https://github.com/Ankr-network/bas-genesis-config/blob/master/audit/2022-04-27-Beosin.pdf) and Certik.

 ## EVM